-The Cabanne House was the first brick farmhouse west of the Mississippi River.
-It is available for rental Sunday - Saturday from 8:00 a.m. until 12:00 midnight.
+The Second-Empire style house is available for rental Sunday - Saturday from 8:00 a.m. until 12:00 midnight.
 Visit the website below for more information.

 The City of St. Louis website offers the following history:

 The current Cabanne House is situated in a wooded site near the Union Avenue entrance to Forest Park.
 Constructed in 1875 from plans drawn by St. Louis architect James H. McNamara, the Second Empire-style house was conceived as part of the original Master Plan for Forest Park.
 The Cabanne House was completed in June 1876, in time for the formal dedication of Forest Park.